BramVer/foul-mouth-slap/README.md

 ```

 6. Set global rule in git to call this on commit in every repository
+*Reminder: You could also set this per repository*
 ```bash
 git config --global core.hooksPath ~/.git-templates/hooks/
 ```